JackSomm/vf-dev-project/README.md

 # Explination of the Lambda
 ### Determining the best vanity numbers
+I explain this further down, but as a disclaimer my solution doesn't work for all numbers.
+Some numbers just don't have a vanity version that makes sense.

 This was tough.
 In the end my thought process was this; a good vanity number would have an actual word/name in it.
 In the case that there were no actual words I would compare all possible combinations of letters (findLetterCombos()) to every word in words.txt.
 Then I would pick enough to fill the 5 requirement at random (findBest()).

 In my mind there was no way to accomodate for any possible number since there are a lot of numbers that would just have gibberish letter combiniations.
 In the case that nothing returned, I would simply not return anything and tell the caller to get a new number.
-I know this isn't a great solution, but as I explain in the Challenges section, I belevie there would be a lot more business logic to determine a better vanity number.
+I know this isn't a great solution, but as I explain in the Challenges section, I believe there would be a lot more business logic to determine a better vanity number.

 I would have loved to be able to create words that were missing a letter or two, but I wasn't sure how to implement that.
 I would have liked to pick out words in the middle of the phone number (i.e. 1-800-fun-2222), but I ran out of time for that alogrithim.
 In createVanityNumbers() I iterate over the array backwards to avoid having to worry about the order of the letters, but that wouldn't be the case if I were to go forward as would be required to find words in the middle of the phonenumber.